-These partnerships support the vision and priorities for our students, staff, families and community members by meeting the needs of the whole-child.
+These partnerships support the vision and priorities for our students, staff, families and community members by providing our students with wrap-around services that our families encounter as barriers to their child's education.

 Priority 7: Professional Learning

 Role-specific professional learning supports are offered to administrators, educators, classified staff, families, and other role groups as necessary.
 Schools identify the supports and professional learning needed to support the community schools initiative, including learning focused on shared leadership and a reimagining of teaching and learning to be collaborative, relationship-centered, culturally-affirming/relevant, asset-based, democratic and community-based.